cossacklabs/product-docs/acra/configuring-maintaining/tls/_index.md

 * `--tls_auth=<mode>`

-  Set authentication mode that will be used in TLS connection with AcraConnector and database.
+  Set authentication mode that will be used for TLS connection.

   * `0` — do not request client certificate, ignore it if received
   * `1` — request client certificate, but don't require it